w3c/wai-tutorials/source/forms/notifications.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-### Using a dialog
+### Using dialogs
 {:.ex}

-A dialog is a moderately prominent way to inform users of changes.
+A dialog is a common way to inform users of changes.
 It can be used if other means of informing the user prove to be easily missed.
 Dialogs are more obtrusive and distracting, which may be the desired effect.

 JavaScript provides a very basic alert dialog box that provides proper keyboard navigation and respects the user’s default settings, including font size, colors, and language.
 A custom dialog implementation would need to match that functionality.